U.S. House GOP votes to oust Rep. Omar from foreign affairs panel for past antisemitic remarks - NewsBreak

 “There is no equivalency here.
 We believe in free speech, however hateful that speech is.
 And I tell you, I take a back seat to no one in this chamber in my support of Israel and against antisemitism,” Hoyer said.
 “But the equivalency that has been made here is absolutely without merit, and you go down a terrible road.”

-The post U.S. House GOP votes to oust Rep. Omar from foreign affairs panel for past antisemitic remarks appeared first on Wisconsin Examiner .
+The post U.S. House GOP votes to oust Rep. Omar from foreign affairs panel for past antisemitic remarks appeared first on New Hampshire Bulletin .